 Green Space Strategy

-An extremely dedicated group of local residents have put in many hours of unpaid work to produce a comprehensive green space strategy for the 4101 peninsula.
+An extremely dedicated group of local residents have put in many hours of unpaid work to produce a comprehensive green space strategy for the Kurilpa peninsula (that's the suburbs of West End, Highgate Hill and South Brisbane, with the 4101 postcode).
 The strategy identifies existing under-utilised council-owned and government-owned land than can be re-purposed as green space at little cost to ratepayers.
 The full 49-page document can be viewed here.